pkalikman/data_portal/README.md

 `fred_api_key = '123456789'`

-After making this edit, run:
+After making this edit, make sure you are in the directory `data_portal/docs/data`,  and run:

 `$ python data/mkdata.py`